rickellis/Astro/README.md

 Solar and Lunar Astronomical Calculation Library written in Javascript

-Astro is a fork of Fabio Soldati's excellent [MeeusJS](https://github.com/Fabiz/MeeusJs) library, with the addition of some simplified interfaces and helper functions.

-In addition, this fork contains one major function from the [SunCalc](https://github.com/mourner/suncalc) library by Vladimir Agafonkin that gathers a variety of solar times (dawn, dusk, nadir, solar noon, golden hour, etc.)
+Astro is a fork of Fabio Soldati's excellent [MeeusJS](https://github.com/Fabiz/MeeusJs) library.
+It also contains one major function from the [SunCalc](https://github.com/mourner/suncalc) library by Vladimir Agafonkin.
+I added to the library and built simplified interfaces.

 Why the fork?

-MeeusJS is a modular multi-file library that consists of one super object with 15 child objects for each category of mathematical formulas.
-In order to arrive at a desired result set you must build a "recipe" of methods.
+I was creating a [Hologram](https://gethologram.com/widgets/orbitron-5000) widget that displays solar and lunar informaiton.
+I tested a few libraries and found limitations in each one.
+I ended up using both MeeusJS and SunCalc together and writing some additional functions.
+It worked, but it wasn't the cleanest approach.

+I had two goals for Asto.
+First, I wanted a complete library that had all the commonly neneded solar and lunar calculations.
+The second goal was simple interfaces for fast development.

 For example, to get solar position data using MeeusJS requires this:

     var jdo = new A.JulianDay(new Date())
     var coord = A.EclCoord.fromWgs84(lat, lon)
     var tp = A.Solar.topocentricPosition(jdo, coord, true)

-Using Astro's simplified interface, the above result only requires only one function call:
+Using Astro only requires only one function call:

     var sunpos = A.get.sunPosition(new Date, lat, lon)

 Asto's methods also provides additional return data types for convenience.
-For example, solar and lunar azimuth is also available in degrees rather than only radian.
-That sort of thing to make working with Astro very fast.
+For example, solar and lunar azimuth is also available in degrees rather than only radian, so that there is less post-processing necessary for the developer.

-What prompted me to fork this library is I was creating a [Hologram](https://gethologram.com/widgets/orbitron-5000) widget that displays solar and lunar informaiton.
-I tested a few libraries and found limitations in each one.
-I ended up using both MeeusJS and SunCalc together and writing a few of my own functions.
-It worked, but it wasn't the cleanest approach so I built Astro.

 ---